Aristidis Soiledis: Club career

 Soiledis started his career football career at Olympiacos.
 He made his first team debut in Super League against Levadeiakos during the 2008–2009 season coming as a substitution for Sebastian Leto.
 Acknowledging his potential and in order to gain much needed experience, the team soon loaned him for two successive seasons to OFI and Levadiakos.
 On 31 August 2011, Olympiacos announced the release of the player, who did not succeed to gain sufficient time with the first team.

-After his release from Olympiakos he signed a two-year contract with Doxa Drama playing in Football League.
+After his release from Olympiacos he signed a two-year contract with Doxa Drama playing in Football League.
 On 1 August 2013 the 22-year-old midfielder signed a 1+1-year contract with "blue white" in Football League aiming the accession to Super League.

 On 7 June 2014, Soiledis signed a three-year deal with AEK Athens.
 On 6 July 2016, he mutually solved his contract with AEK, having 41 appearances (2 goals, 5 assists) in all competitions.
 On 7 July 2016, he signed a contract with Cypriot club Omonia.
-On 15 July 2017 he returned to the Superleague joining Kerkyra on a one-year contract.
+On 15 July 2017 he returned to the Super League joining Kerkyra on a one-year contract.

 On 19 July 2018, Soiledis signed a year contract with Romanian Liga I club FC Botoșani.
-In the summer of 2019, Liga I club FSCB announced the signing of the Greek defender for a €75.000 transfer fee, but according to various reports, he has been showing signs of professional regression since he was a member of the club.
+In the summer of 2019, Liga I club FCSB announced the signing of the Greek defender for a €75.000 transfer fee, but according to various reports, he has been showing signs of professional regression since he was a member of the club.
 He was injured for a long time, and some people from the club accused him of starting to invent diagnoses just to not play.
 In the beginning of 2022, the Greek press has confirmed that Soiledis has been accepted into Survivor Greece, a TV contest, and actually terminated his career with the club.